opencv-java/opencv-java-tutorials/docs/source/09 - Object Detection.rst

 		<Slider fx:id="valueStop" min="0" max="255" value="255" blockIncrement="1" />

-- in the CENTER. we are going to put tree ImageViews the first one show normal image from the web cam stream, the second one will show mask image and the lastone will show morph image.
+- in the CENTER. we are going to put three ImageViews, the first one shows normal image from the web cam stream, the second one will show mask image and the last one will show morph image.
 The HBox is used to normal image and VBox to put the other ones.

 	.. code-block:: xml